Skip to main content

 3 mentions Positive Neutral Negative

 Players find the grinding aspect of the game tedious and unengaging, describing it as a chore that detracts from immersion.
-The short length of the game, likened to a tech demo, exacerbates the grind, and a lack of meaningful upgrades contributes to the feeling of monotony.
+The short length of the game, combined with a lack of meaningful progression, contributes to a sense of monotony, especially as players exhaust upgrade options.

 • “The game actually is really short, as if it were barely a tech demo or just a demo; it's very grindy itself.”